The Hermit Tarot Card Meaning

 Is The Hermit a yes or no card?

-What does The Hermit symbolise?
+What does The Hermit reversed mean?